 View the results and learn more about the 2020 PBPC Consumer Research study.

 PBPC is working to educate and increase awareness of plant-based products.
 There are many items consumers can add into their daily routines like beauty products, household cleaners and supplies, toys and furniture.
-Check out our Product Database to see the wide range of plant-based products available from PBPC members and more.
+Check out our extensive list of Product Examples to see the wide range of plant-based products available from PBPC members and more.
 We also recommend taking a look at USDA's BioPreferred® Program Catalog, which is a comprehensive resource for biobased products.

 Interested in a deeper dive into the research?
 The full results of the study are accessible only to PBPC members.
 Learn more about the benefits of PBPC membership or contact us for more information.